ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 9. Run `npm run build` from your theme and copy the `dist` folder to the theme in the SFTP server.
 10. Copy the contents of the `flexlayout` folder to the SFTP server in `wp-content/themes/flexlayout` (if you have `node_modules` in this folder, you can skip copying those as they are not needed on the server)
 11. Copy your uploads folder to `wp-content/uploads`.
+12. From the admin, go to Custom Fields and sync custom fields.
+Unfortunately, at this time, ACF block fields do not auto sync.
+For each one, select the appropriate block from *Local JSON* drop down then go to Custom Fields > Tools and use "Import Field Groups" to upload them individually.

 #WPEngine Subsequent deployments
 1. Commit your changes.
 Push the repo to the WPE remote.
 2. Run `npm run build` from your theme and copy the `dist` folder to the theme on the SFTP server.
+3. If ACF changes were made -- From the admin, go to Custom Fields and sync custom fields.
+Unfortunately, at this time, ACF block fields do not auto sync.
+For each one, select the appropriate block from *Local JSON* drop down then go to Custom Fields > Tools and use "Import Field Groups" to upload them individually.

 #FTP/SFTP FIRST DEPLOYMENT
 1. Run `npm run build` from your theme.
 2. Setup SFTP via your desired FTP GUI or command line with credentials (ask the Producer if you do not have access to them).
 3. Upload the entire repo to the server.
 This can take awhile.
+4. From the admin, go to Custom Fields and sync custom fields.
+Unfortunately, at this time, ACF block fields do not auto sync.
+For each one, select the appropriate block from *Local JSON* drop down then go to Custom Fields > Tools and use "Import Field Groups" to upload them individually.

 A good tip is to upload everything but `wp-content`, then create a new folder on the server called `wp-content` and upload `plugins` and `uploads`.